 Cultural paradox turns out to be common among those who have no choice, but for a white, heterosexual male living in Los Angeles during his early twenties, it was more than I could handle.

 The more I understood Islam, the more I couldn't cope with that comprehension.
-Ideas like marriage equality, women's equality, communities that struggled to simply exist, and even democracy crashed against Islam's foundational principles like unrelenting waves.
+Ideas like women's equality, LGBTQ+ equality, communities that struggled to simply exist, and even democracy crashed against Islam's foundational principles like unrelenting waves.
 Every day I read something about stoning adulterers, lashing people for premarital sex, or beating women for dressing too revealingly.
-One moment I particularly remember was reading–ironically, on the exact same day as some breaking research into the biological component of homosexuality–that the punishment for homosexuality should be having a burning house collapsed on them or being thrown off a cliff.
+One moment I particularly remember was reading–ironically, on the exact same day as some breaking research into the biological component of homosexuality–a saying of Muhammed that the punishment for homosexuality should be having a burning house collapsed on them or being thrown off a cliff.
 But then one of my friends chimed in that, well actually....it wasn't clear that anything should happen except for the prescribed flogging for pre-marital sex.

 Yeah.
-That was the moderate stance: "You don't have to kill them, just flog them!"
+That was the moderate stance: "You ONLY flog them!"
 I don't think people understood why I was starting to recoil.

 Or I would read Surah 4 of the Quran and then lie in bed at night staring at the ceiling while those deep seated values of equality my parents raised me with fought it out with what I thought then was God's will on the matter.
 Was God really telling physically stronger people to beat the weaker ones if they showed too much skin?
 Had He really had made men as the maintainers of women?
 Was a man marrying four women okay if women couldn't do the same.
 Why was men marrying Christians and Jews okay but women couldn't.
 Why could men have sex with slaves captured during war but women couldn't?
 Was women getting half the inheritance of men simply by virtue of being women really okay?
 Was there really some inherent total equity in all of this because "women don't ever have to work except on the housekeeping and child rearing" (cause, you know.... that's not *real* work)?
 Was I missing something?